Hizoco Business Whitepaper

 In addition, some public chains have complex DApp publishing processes and long review cycles, restricting developers' ability to quickly iterate and validate ideas.

-Bottleneck 4: Token Economic Design Decoupled from Real Business
+1.4 Token Economic Design Decoupled from Real Business

 Some public chains' token designs lean toward financial attributes, potentially conflicting with regulatory directions.
 Meanwhile, if token value primarily depends on secondary market expectations rather than real on-chain consumption scenarios, it easily falls into a cycle of "users come for expectations, leave when expectations fail," resulting in weak ecosystem retention.

-II.
-Core Design Principles of Hizoco
+2. Core Design Principles of Hizoco

 Hizoco systematically addresses the above four common industry bottlenecks through design in four dimensions: consensus mechanism, incentive distribution, developer tools, and compliance architecture.

-2.1 Consensus Mechanism: PoST (Proof of Space and Time)
+2.1 Consensus Mechanism: PoST

 PoST (Proof of Space & Time) is Hizoco's core consensus mechanism, consisting of two components: Proof of Space and Proof of Time.